tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4f-ava-apache-ssl.md

     - [x] 5.1.
 Disable the `0[124568]0-*` files in `/etc/apache2/sites-available/`
     - [x] 5.2.
 Enable the `0?[24]-*` files in `/etc/apache2/sites-available/`
     - [x] 5.3.
 Check apache Config and Restart Apache
-- [ ] 6.
+- [x] 6.
 Switch server to barbara
-    - [ ] 6.1.
+    - [x] 6.1.
 Tail apache access and error log files on ava and barbara
           - `tapa` and `tape` aliases
-    - [ ] 6.2.
+    - [x] 6.2.
 Update tp-link router at `192.168.1.1`
           - Be sure to document changes made so we can un-do them if necessary
-    - [ ] 6.3.
+    - [x] 6.3.
 Update `/etc/hosts` and `/var/www/inde .html` on jane
-    - [ ] 6.4.
+    - [x] 6.4.
+Tail log files
+    - [x] 6.5.
 Test sites in browser
-          - Check https, which should work
+          - Check Production sites using https, which should work
-          - Check http, which should redirect to https
+          - Check Production sites using http, which should redirect to https
-- [ ] 7.
-Decide whether to keep barbara the server or fall back to ava and regroup
+- [x] 7.
+Switch Server Back to barbara
+    - [x] 7.1.
+Update tp-link router at `192.168.1.1`
+    - [x] 7.2.
+Test sites in browser
+- [x] 8.
+Switch Server Back to ava
+- [x] 9.
+Switch Server Back to barbara

-- [ ] 8.
+- [ ] 10.
 If necessary, create crontab on barbara, or check to see if certbot has one - **?????**
-- [ ] 9.
-Troubleshooting tomwhartung.com

 ## Steps, Commands, and Notes